G7 Summit: EU's Tusk says meeting will be 'difficult test of unity' | The China Post

-Anxieties over trade war and climate change hung heavy as world leaders gathered in southern France for the start of this year’s G7 summit on Saturday — with hopes low about leaders reaching a consensus by the end of the three-day meeting.
+Anxieties over trade war and climate change hung heavy as world leaders gathered in southern France for the start of this year’s G7 summit on Saturday — with low hopes of leaders reaching a consensus by the end of the three-day meeting.

 European Council President Donald Tusk warned that this may be one of the last chances “to restore our political community.”